Charlie’s Village: A dementia-friendly vision for The Prince Charles Hospital

 For people living with dementia, their surroundings can significantly impact their mood, behaviours, and overall well-being.
 So how can care environments, like those within hospitals, become more dementia-friendly?

-At The Prince Charles Hospital, on Brisbane’s northside, there are hopes to create a village-like community area within the Cognitive Assessment and Management (CAM) Unit – the extended care ward that houses patients with dementia and other cognitive impairments.
+At The Prince Charles Hospital, on Brisbane’s northside, there are hopes to create a village-like community area within the Cognitive Assessment and Management (CAM) Unit – the extended care ward that cares for patients with dementia and other cognitive impairments.
 The vision for this space, dubbed ‘Charlie’s Village’, includes familiar facades like a hairdresser, bakery, and post office.

 It’s hoped the ‘Charlie’s Village’ project can be funded by our generous supporters and local community members through our 2022 Giving Day and our Season of Giving Campaign.